Margaret Cameron (writer)

 Margaret Cameron (after first marriage, Lewis; after second marriage, Kilvert; December 21, 1867 – February 4, 1947) was an American musician and writer.
 Most of Cameron's writing was humorous.
-May Lamberton Becker, outlining in the New York Evening Post a course of study in American humor, mentioned Margaret Cameron as one of the three women humorists thus far produced by this country.
-Cameron wrote several one-act plays for amateurs, all in a vein of light, satirical comedy; many short stories, summarized by one critic as “delicious bits of fooling, developed with an absurd solemnity that is captivating”; two books of travel in actionized form, one of which, The Involuntary Chaperon, was considered to be the first South American travel book published in the U.S.; and a novel, Johndover, in which was presented an image of Santa Barbara, California during the last years of a romantic period.
-The Seven Purposes was the first book written in the U.S. concerning psychic phenomena to have a large circulation.
+May Lamberton Becker, outlining in the New York Evening Post a course of study in American humor, mentioned Margaret Cameron as one of the three women humorists thus far produced by the country.
+Cameron wrote several one-act plays for amateurs, a variety of short stories, two books on travel, one of which, The Involuntary Chaperon, was considered to be the first South American travel book published in the U.S.; and a novel, Johndover.
+Her book, The Seven Purposes has been considered the first book written in the U.S. concerning psychic phenomena to be widely circulated.

 Early life and education

 Margaret Cameron was born in Ottawa, Illinois, December 21, 1867.
 She was the daughter of Alexander Tulloch Cameron, a lawyer, Scotch born, but brought to the U.S. in 1842.
 Her mother was Nancy Anna Nelson, born in Erie, Pennsylvania, of Scotch and English ancestry.
-Her father suffered from an illness contracted in the Civil War, and when Margaret was nine years old, the family moved from Illinois to Santa Barbara, California, hoping thereby to benefit his health.
-The Santa Barbara of those days made an indelible impression upon the mind of the young girl.
-It was the winter of 1876–1877, a "dry year", with a long succession of sunny days and no rain, when crops failed for lack of water and cattle died by thousands on the neighboring ranches from thirst and starvation.
-Mr. Cameron died at the age of 37, when Margaret was just ten years old, and the hard years began.
+Her father struggled with an illness contracted in the American Civil War, and when Margaret was nine years old, the family moved from Illinois to Santa Barbara, California, hoping thereby to benefit his health.
+Mr. Cameron died at the age of 37, when Margaret wasten years old.

-Left with limited means, and desperate from grief and loneliness, Mrs. Cameron determined to find some occupation to bring in additional income.
-After two years of keeping boarders and loathing it, Mrs. Cameron decided to exercise one of her great talents.
-She had a genius for clothes; so she went East, taking Margaret with her, to spend the winter of 1879–1880 in Chicago, with a woman who had formerly been her dressmaker, returning to Santa Barbara to open a dressmaking establishment.
-Thereafter she was busy and successful.
+Mrs. Cameron was determined to find a occupation to bring in additional income due to her husband's passing.
+As she was good at making clothing, she went East, taking Margaret with her, to spend the winter of 1879 to 1880 in Chicago, with a woman who had formerly been her dressmaker, returning to Santa Barbara to open a dressmaking establishment.
+She would later find success in this endeavor.